The Global Fund for Coral Reefs

 Building capacity and scaling impact

 The GFCR is a 10-year, $625 million blended finance vehicle established through a coalition between United Nations agencies, financial institutions, and private philanthropy sources.
-The GFCR supports business models that can sustainably finance key conservation and development goals for coral reefs via two initiative windows.
-Technical assistance, capacity development, monitoring, and evaluation are provided via the grant window, while the investment window generates de-risked investment capital to maximise the impact of projects incubated by the grant window.
+The GFCR supports business models that can sustainably finance key conservation and development goals for coral reefs via two initiative funds.
+Technical assistance, capacity development, monitoring, and evaluation are provided via the grant fund, while the investment fund generates de-risked investment capital to maximise the impact of projects incubated by the grant fund.
 For detailed information, the Terms of Reference and Theory of Change are available on the resources page.

 A Paradigm Shift

 The world’s coral reefs — and reef-dependent communities — require urgent action to safeguard their future.
-The GFCR is working to capitalise the 10-year, $125M grant window of the blended finance instrument.
-The second fundraising campaign (December 2021 to June 2022) will end during the 2022 United Nations Ocean Conference in Lisbon, Portugal.
+The GFCR is working to capitalise the 10-year, $125M grant fund of the blended finance instrument.
+The third fundraising campaign (June 2022 to November 2022) will end during the COP27 in Sharm El-Sheikh, Egypt.